 The Badum project is an initiative that encourages children under the age of thirteen to save and share with underprivileged Bhutanese youth.
 Similar to a piggy bank, the earthen pig named Badum is collected four times a year, and the money collected is used to support YDF programs.
 Badum is distributed for free to encourage small giving among children and young students.
 Badum recipients receive a certificate to thank them for their collection.

-Sponsor a Tree
+Nurture a Tree

 According to The Guardian, with over 60% forest cover, “Bhutan’s forests absorb three times more CO2 emissions than its population create, helping to make it the world’s most ‘carbon negative’ country.”

-Sponsor a Tree is an opportunity to support Bhutan’s unique environmental conservation efforts.
+Nurture a Tree is an opportunity to support Bhutan’s unique environmental conservation efforts.
 Every year, our Young Volunteers in Action (Y-VIA) plant hundreds of trees across the country in order to preserve the pristine forest cover.

 A single tree can absorb CO2 at a rate of 48 lb. per year.